Preventing Skimming Attacks and Enabling PCI DSS Compliance

 • Maintain an inventory of every script on the payment page;

-• Ensure each script is approved, and that the reason for the script’s use is documented;
+• Ensure that each script is approved and that the reason for the script’s use is documented;

-The second requirement (11.6.1) requires organizations to detect unauthorized modifications (i.e., tampering) of any scripts, and then to produce an alert, so the malicious script can be reviewed by the website owner.
+The second requirement (11.6.1) requires organizations to detect unauthorized modifications (i.e., tampering) of any scripts and then produce an alert so the malicious script can be reviewed by the website owner.

 Jscrambler’s Webpage Integrity can be added to even the most complex websites in under a day and requires minimal resources to manage.
-In fact, an organization can outsource the management and response to any alerts to Jscrambler who are experts in detecting and defeating malicious JavaScript.
+An organization can outsource the management and response to any alerts to Jscrambler, which is an expert in detecting and defeating malicious JavaScript.

-This new version of PCI DSS becomes mandatory from 1st April 2024, however, like many of the new requirements in the standard, the ones designed to defeat E-commerce skimming attacks only become mandatory after 1st April 2025.
-Until that date, they are described as a best practice.
+This new version of PCI DSS becomes mandatory on April 1, 2024.
+However, like many of the new requirements in the standard, the ones designed to defeat E-commerce skimming attacks will only become mandatory after April 1, 2025.
+Until that date, they are described as best practices.

 The regulator’s view

-In both cases, the failure of the company to put in place appropriate technical measures to prevent such skimming attacks was found to be a breach of the GDPR’s security principle by the UK’s Information Commissioner’s Office who has commented on “the clear risk of third party scripts within a payment page”.
+In both cases, the failure of the company to put in place appropriate technical measures to prevent such skimming attacks was found to be a breach of the GDPR’s security principle by the UK’s Information Commissioner’s Office, which has commented on “the clear risk of third-party scripts within a payment page”.

-Although the new requirements in PCI DSS are not mandatory until April 2025, they are indicated as a “best practice” until this date.
-However regulators are aware of the danger of skimming attacks, and organizations should consider whether, given the state of the art in protecting against such attacks by using products such as Jscrambler’s client-side security platform, implementing such protections in advance of the PCI DSS deadline would be beneficial to meet the test of “appropriateness” in GDPR.
+Although the new requirements in PCI DSS are not mandatory until April 2025, they are indicated as “best practices” until this date.
+However, regulators are aware of the danger of skimming attacks, and organizations should consider whether, given the state of the art in protecting against such attacks by using products such as Jscrambler’s client-side security platform, implementing such protections in advance of the PCI DSS deadline would be beneficial to meet the test of “appropriateness” in GDPR.

 Start with an inventory of JavaScript